Why Prioritise an IT Disaster Recovery Plan?

 As much as we wish we were, people are not perfect and can easily overlook an important step in a process and enter incorrect data or worse yet, accidentally delete data.

 Ensuring you have efficient processes in place, with good quality assurance programs, is your best bet.
-However having an online backup solution can be as equally important.
+As a minimum, having a version controlled, cloud-based and regularly tested backup solution provides great data protection.

 Flooding, bushfires and storms can not only threaten your physical premises but destroy your business.